 The Incan Empire stretched from present-day northern Chile to south Ecuador and touching on territory now belonging to Colombia and Brazil.
 Machu Pichu was constructed in 1450, a mere 42 years before the arrival of Colombus.
 It was abandoned in 1572, as the time of the Inca was coming to a close.

 However, the Inca, despite seeming simple and primitive to their Spanish conquerors, were far from stupid.
-Foreseeing the fate that would befall their grand citadel should it be discovered, they destroyed their immaculate trails that led there, and removed all indication that the place existed to the conquistadors.
-Soon, conquest turned to colonisation, and conquistadors to administrators.
+Foreseeing the fate that would befall their grand citadel should it be discovered, they destroyed their immaculate trails that led there.
+They removed all indication that the place existed to the conquistadors.

 Even as nature reclaimed the mountain ridge upon which Machu Picchu sits, the local inhabitants were aware of the existence of such fabulous ruins, but did not share this knowledge with their Spanish overlords.
 Despite rumours of its existence and maps appearing with vague references to something known as ‘Machu Picchu’, three hundred and fifty years would pass before a member of the outside world would lay eyes on the grand, leave-choked ruins, and bring knowledge of its existence out of the Andean mountains.

 Bingham journeyed down the Urubamba river and came to the foot of Huayna Picchu.
 A local farmer told him of excellent ruins atop the steep peak, and led him up there.
 Little did he realise that he was already venturing upon the outskirts of Machu Picchu.
-Atop Huayna Picchu, where today such magnificent views of Machu Picchu can be seen, he just saw vegetation.
+Atop Huayna Picchu, where today such magnificent views of Machu Picchu prevail, he just saw vegetation.
 But a young 11 year old boy led them down the ridge to the ruins proper, and Bingham began to dimly perceive that he had made a find.
-But even then it wasn’t clear that he had found the fabled ruins of Machu Picchu, due to the extensive vegetation and undergrowth that had subsumed what was left of the citadel.
+But even then it wasn’t clear that he had found the fabled ruins of Machu Picchu, due to the extensive vegetation and undergrowth which had taken over what was left of the citadel.

 There are three mountain peaks: Huayna Picchu, Machu Picchu Mountain (and Putucusi Mountain)